 Final Thoughts On Fractional Points

 Remember that the league commissioner should only make scoring rule changes before the draft.
-If you’re considering switching your league to use fractional scoring, do it quick.
+If you’re considering switching your league to use fractional scoring, do it before then.